Workday/canvas-kit/modules/action-bar/css/README.md

 # Canvas Kit Action Bar

-Full width action bar fixed to bottom of screen.
+Full width action bar that can be fixed to the bottom of the screen.

 ## Installation